DeGraciaMathieu/entities/readme.md

 # alchemistery/entities

 This package provide a way to implements entities.
-Useful for your services or repositories
+Useful for your services or repositories.

 ## Usage